sadoskik/DOOMplayer/README.md

 ##

 ## State Machine
-The state machine will only capture the initial riff which is repeat four times in the original song anyways.
+The state machine will only capture the initial riff which is repeated four times in the original song anyways.
 ##

 ## Tempo